MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle.md

     To do this:

     1. In the Microsoft 365 admin center, select a user and choose **Edit User**.
-The **Sign-in status** is shown in the user details, as in this screenshot.
+The **Sign-in status** appears in the user details, as in this screenshot.

         :::image type="content" source="../../media/3003a58e-1294-460a-a174-2be67b1dc462.png" alt-text="Screenshot of a user's sign-in status in Office 365.":::